 What does The Hovercraft Club of Great Britain offer for Cruisers?

-The HCGB has a Code of Conduct for Cruising to help hovercraft pilots operate safely and considerately.
+The HCGB has a Cruising Code of Conduct to help hovercraft pilots operate safely and considerately.

 There are various cruising meetings held throughout the UK during the year where everyone is welcome (check the for details).
 It’s a great way of meeting other hovercraft cruisers, who will have loads of tips on great places to cruise and how to get the best out of your craft.